datacarpentry/semester-biology/materials/spatial-data-projections-R.md

 st_crs(plots_harv)
 ```

-* The projection for the plots data is "longlat", so using latitude and longitude
+* The projection for the plots data is basically no projection, we're using latitude and longitude

 ### Transforming data into new projections